lcsc/nczarrgenerator/README.md

     $ twine upload --repository-url https://mirror.lcsc.csic.es/repository/pypi-lcsc/ -u pypi -p passwd dist/*1.1.0*
     ```

-8. If you want to deploy the package to Nexus with a different version, you can change the version in `setup.py` and repeat steps 5 and 6.

 ## Execution

 For example, to generate the SEDI zarr from the NetCDF file `SEDI.nc`, you can follow these steps: